chesterous/offline_karel/README.md

     * stackless version that doesn't support for but supports function calls without recursion by inlining all functions

 ## Version History
+* 1.1
+    * added beeper counter for multiple beepers on a square
 * 1.0
     * function calls sort of maybe work
     * but this code is ugly and probably bug-ridden